Customer Service Representative in Durban | Customer Service | Job Mail | 4370759

 When one considers the high levels of poverty and unemployment, the small tax base, and the poor performance of the public health sector, it is difficult to envision how a government-funded system that promises “free healthcare for all” is appropriate for South Africa.

 The consequences of the government adopting its proposed NHI policy are entirely predictable.
-It would reduce the quantity and quality of South African healthcare provision; drive more healthcare professionals out of the country; create a bureaucracy incapable of efficiently handling the huge
+It would reduce the quantity and quality of South African healthcare provision; drive more healthcare professionals out of the country; create a bureaucracy incapable of efficiently handling the huge volume of claims; impose an unnecessary and intolerable burden on both government and taxpayers; and cause job losses.

 An exciting career opportunity exists in Boskop for a head of site operations, to lead and manage a team of technical and process improvement specialist in the operation division.